SouqaFintech/opencart3.x-payhalal-extension/README.md

 # Payhalal OpenCart Extension

-*NOTE: You will need to have Woocommerce installed for this to work.*
+*NOTE: You will need to have Opencart installed for this to work.*

 ## Supported Version